FuelsEurope

 1 Jun 2021

-Their ask — FuelsEurope requests a targeted revision avoiding far-reaching modifications that diverge from global standards.
+Message — FuelsEurope requests a targeted revision avoiding far-reaching modifications that diverge from global standards.
 They seek workable approaches for petroleum substance UVCBs and increased regulatory acceptance of alternatives to animal tests.123

-How it helps them — This would avoid costly new testing requirements for complex petroleum products.45
+Why — This would avoid costly new testing requirements for complex petroleum products.45

-Who loses — Health and environmental groups lose more comprehensive hazard information on complex chemicals.6
+Impact — Health and environmental groups lose more comprehensive hazard information on complex chemicals.6

 Meeting with Helena Hinto (Cabinet of Commissioner Kadri Simson), Laure Chapuis (Cabinet of Commissioner Kadri Simson) and